Unravelling the mass spectrum of destroyed dwarf galaxies with the metallicity distribution function: Acknowledgements

 AD is supported by a Royal Society University Research Fellowship.
 AD acknowledges support from the Leverhulme Trust and the Science and Technology Facilities Council (STFC) [grant numbers ST/P000541/1, ST/T000244/1].
 AF is supported by a UKRI Future Leaders Fellowship (grant no MR/T042362/1).
 RG acknowledges financial support from the Spanish Ministry of Science and Innovation (MICINN) through the Spanish State Research Agency, under the Severo Ochoa Program 2020-2023 (CEX2019-000920-S).

 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
+This work was performed in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+This work was partially supported by a grant from the Simons Foundation.

 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.

 AD thanks Ethan Nadler for providing the completeness-corrected estimates of the MW dwarf satellite luminosity function.